sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 	- left
 	- right

-These methods are used to "*compress*" a collection by applying a given operation called `op`.
-This "compression" simply means that we're squeezing our collection to left or right, depending on the implementation, while applying an operation, which can be an addition, product, division, etc.
+These methods are used to "*compress*" a collection by applying an operation called `op`.
+This "compression" simply means that we're squeezing our collection left or right, depending on the implementation, while applying an operation, which can be an addition, product, division, etc.

-The left or right direction tells the method on which direction we're squeezing our collection.
+The left or right direction tells how we're squeezing our collection.
 For example, if we want to create a word from a set of string characters, we can do so by applying a `reduceLeft` method:

 ##### **Code**
 ```Scala